 Of course, you’ll still use some energy on #DoNothingDay:5 to warm (and refrigerate) food and drinks.
 For lighting and hot water.
 And all the energy used to sustain the community and national infrastructure that your life is interwoven with.
 But you’ll take a day off from the social media and the news cycle, the demands of “saving the world,” of keeping up with shows and entertainment, even beyond when your body may want to sleep, and instead get your body moving and living healthily and reconnecting with the larger living system it’s a part of.
 And then you’ll be refreshed and ready to keep on fighting.

 Are you ready to #DoNothingForTheClimate for a day?

-On May 13th—halfway between the do something days of Earth Day (April 22) and World Environment Day (June 5th)6—we’ll celebrate the first #DoNothingFortheClimateDay.
+On the second Thursday of May—halfway between the do something days of Earth Day (April 22) and World Environment Day (June 5th)6—we’ll celebrate #DoNothingForTheClimateDay.
 If you want to participate, express your commitment by signing this petition to take the day to #DoNothingForTheClimate.
-And then share the idea with friends, colleagues, and on social media to encourage others to sign up too (though stay off social media on May 13th).
+And then share the idea with friends, colleagues, and on social media to encourage others to sign up too (though stay off social media on that day—May 12th in 2022).

 And if your organization or activist group is interested in getting involved or co-sponsoring, let’s chat!